asterisk/documentation/docs/Configuration/Interfaces/Distributed-Device-State/Distributed-Device-State-with-AIS.md

 If you're having trouble getting the nodes of the cluster to see each other, make sure you do not have firewall rules that are blocking the multicast traffic that is used to communicate amongst the nodes.
 {tip}

 The next thing to do is to verify that you have successfully configured some event channels in the Asterisk ais.conf file.
-This command is related to the event service (EVT), so like the previous command, uses the syntax: {{ais <service name> <command>}}.
+This command is related to the event service (EVT), so like the previous command, uses the syntax: `ais <service name> <command>`.

 ```
 \*CLI> ais evt show event channels